 English Language and Literature

-The undergraduate program in English teaches students foundational research and writing skills and cultivates their powers of argument and analysis.
-Courses offered by the department are designed to develop students' understanding of important works of English, American, and world literatures in English; to provide historical perspectives from which to read and analyze these works; and to deepen students' insight into their own experience.
-For students interested in creative writing, the department offers an array of courses taught by renowned professional writers.
-Student writers at Yale work in all of the major genres, including fiction, poetry, play and film writing, nonfiction prose, and journalism, and they often enjoy the satisfaction of publication or performance for both local and national audiences.
+The undergraduate program in English cultivates students' powers of argument and analysis while developing their understanding of important works of English, American, and world literatures in English.
+Courses offered by the department are designed to teach students foundational research and writing skills; to provide historical perspectives from which to read and analyze literary works; and to deepen students' insight into their own experience.
+For students interested in creative writing, the department offers an array of courses taught by renowned professional writers in all of the major genres, including fiction, poetry, play and film writing, nonfiction prose, and journalism.

 The ability to write well remains a rare but prized skill in almost every domain of our world, and English majors go on to careers in many fields of endeavor.
 The analytic talents and the writing and speaking skills honed in the major can lead graduates to careers in fields such as advocacy, publishing, teaching, the arts, law, venture capital, medicine, and policy making.

 All English courses are open to both majors and nonmajors, although advanced seminars are intended primarily for junior and senior majors.

 Introductory courses English courses numbered from ENGL 114–130 are introductory and are open to all students in Yale College.
 Students planning to elect an introductory course in English should refer to the department website for information about preregistration.
 Once registered, students must attend the first and all subsequent course meetings for that particular section until the end of the Add/Drop period in order to retain a place.
 Students who miss a class meeting during this period without informing the instructor beforehand will have their places filled from the waiting list.